 Before you apply a security-related HTTP response header for attack prevention, check whether it is compatible with the browsers you're targeting.

-Use the following guides to set the correct security headers for your web application:
+Use the following options to set the correct security headers for your web application:

 - Webserver Configuration (Apache, NGINX)

 Use the following configurations to configure your webserver to contain all described headers.
 Below, you find further descriptions of the single headers.

 On Apache you need to update your configuration to include the correct header directives.
 Add this to the virtual host configuration in

 Header always set Strict-Transport-Security "max-age=31536000"